 This is a story about a guy who took a two week vacation and ended up with 15,000 children being indebted to him for their lives.
 It is another one of those amazing World War Two stories.
-This quiet hero is 104 years old now and admits that he forged documents and did illegal things in order to save 659 Jewish children from death in NAZI Germany.
+This quiet hero lived to be at least 104 years old now and admitted that he forged documents and did illegal things in order to save 659 Jewish children from death in NAZI Germany.
 Years later since then he has been knighted in England and received countless awards for his bravery and ingenuity.
 You will not recognize his name because he has spent the last 50 years of his life living quietly and looking forward not bragging about his past.
+Recently we heard of countless silent hero's saving lives during the hurricane in Houston.
+There broken lives is not the way they wanted to celebrate Labor Weekend.

 His life is a humanitarian story about a young British guy named Nicholas Winton who went to Prague in 1938 when Europe was on the brink of war.
 At the time in Germany, violence against the Jews was increasing.
 What is most interesting about this story is that this guy was not necessarily very political.
 He made a good living as a stockbroker and just seemed to notice the injustice and wanted to do something to help.
 I wish an old movie starring Cary Grant was made about this incredible story.
-I wish more quiet heroes were made famous instead of the monsters who are stealing the Nigerian women being made famous.
+I wish more quiet heroes were made famous instead of the monsters who are spreading hate over damn statues being made famous.

 It was the infamous Munich Agreement that paved the way for Hitler’s armies to march unopposed into Czechoslovakia.
 What do you do if you are just a young man making a living for yourself in political times like those?
 We have this monster Putin currently taking over the Ukraine.
-Should we be watching silently?
+Should we just sit silently and let Dictator types get in power who will supress freedom?
 In London Nicholas Winton had been following the events and knew refugees fleeing the Nazis were not having much success.
 What is strange is that for almost 50 years he hardly told anyone about what he had accomplished.
 Modest heroes are also hard to find these days.
 For 50 years the children knew nothing about who had saved them or how.
+Children in America right now are being faced with deportation because Trump doesn't like DACA, a program set up by Obama to protect children of undocumented individuals.
+Immigration in this country is becoming a very tense issue with Trump as our President.
+Those kids would like to enjoy their end of summer weekend but are living in fear right now.

 He was 29 years old at the time and knew that people couldn’t get out and were desperate to save the children.
 He saw that immigration was not an option for these people.
 In Jerusalem there is a memorial to victims of the holocaust that keeps very good records of what happened to people during this time.
 They know that Nicholas set up shop in a hotel in Prague.
 There without any experience in immigration he became part of a small organization with only one aim which was to get as many kids out of that country as quickly as possible.